Master's and Ph.D Workshops

 Before accepting any offers, you should be able to visit the campus and meet with the program—professors, current students, and staff.
-Take notes on your visits and conversations to drawn upon later as you compare and contrast offers.
-As you reflect about the fit and culture of each program, also compare and contrast the funding packages.
+Take notes on your visits and conversations to draw upon later as you compare and contrast offers.
+As you reflect on the fit and culture of each program, also compare and contrast the funding packages.

 - How will I finance my degree?

 Most graduate programs are full-time, meaning it is assumed students in the program are not working full-time to finance the degree.
 Programs are financed through personal savings, loans, grants, and fellowships.
 A funded program typically provides students with a tuition/fee remission and a living stipend in exchange for working as a teaching assistant (TA) or a graduate student researcher (GSR).
 See UCLA’s GRAPES database to see what grants and fellowships might be available.

 - What does success in graduate school look like?